TramOttawa/Bike_sharing/README.md

 ### ![Check out time by Gender](https://user-images.githubusercontent.com/100484606/173178658-fdf24385-c2b0-4d2b-a656-722c861e6702.JPG)

 * In this chart, we can see the trip duration by gender.
 All genders usually use the bikes for around 5 minutes.
 After that, the trip durations start to drop down.
-Almost nobody uses the bikes for more thatn 45 minutes where it is shown in the chart that the line slop down significantly.
+Almost nobody uses the bikes for more thatn 45 minutes where it is shown in the chart that the lines slop down significantly.

 ### ![Trips by Gender by weekday per hour](https://user-images.githubusercontent.com/100484606/173179291-b4b6c74c-3d02-4903-8fcb-a2ee20e16462.JPG)